How to stay positive in the face of COVID-19

 Bupa Global customers have access to our Healthline service, which gives access to general medical information on COVID-19 and other medical conditions (mental and physical) as well as providing advice from health professionals and referrals for a second medical opinion.

-If you’re a Bupa Global customer and have a health concern the Global Virtual Care (GVC) service provides confidential access to a global network of doctors by telephone or video call, with virtual appointments available 24/7 in multiple languages - enabling you to speak to a doctor at a time that suits you.
+If you’re a Bupa Global customer and have a health concern, Global Virtual Care is a smartphone application that provides confidential access to a global network of doctors.
+You can seek professional advice via telephone or a video call, with same-day virtual appointments available 24/7 in multiple languages.
+This enables you to speak to a doctor at a time that suits you.
 Please visit our COVID-19 information hub for more details on how you can access our GVC service.

 Alternatively, in times like this, support services such as employee assistance programmes (EAPs) really come into their own.
 If you have access to Bupa Global through your employer, you may be entitled to use Everyday Resources our Employee Assistance Programme*.– With Everyday Resources Bupa Global policy-holders can access trained healthcare professionals 24 hours a day, 365 days a year, in multiple languages, via phone, email or online.
 They are there for confidential mental health advice, guidance and support for any work, life, or personal concern.

 *Global Virtual Care is provided by Advance Medical, a Teladoc Health Company, and Everyday Resources is provided by Workplace Options LLC who are both service providers for Bupa Global.
 Bupa Global is not responsible for any actions or omissions carried out by these third parties in the provision of these services.

 Lupien SJ, McEwen BS, Gunnar MR, Heim C. Effects of stress throughout the lifespan on the brain, behaviour and cognition.
 Vol. 10, Nature Reviews Neuroscience.
 Nature Publishing Group; 2009. p.
 434–45